flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/performance.md

 - This is the sea level atmospheric pressure at the airport.
 It can be automatically entered from either the OFP or the METAR as described above.
 It can also be entered manually based on either the active ATIS or METAR.

+**Takeoff Weight**

-Takeoff Weight: This is the weight at which the airplane begins the takeoff (after taxying to the runway).
+- This is the weight at which the airplane begins the takeoff (after taxiing to the runway).
 It can either be automatically entered from the OFP as described above or entered manually.

 **CG Position**